Here is our list of the top 14 self-care books of 2023

 The Self-Care Solution: A Modern Mother’s Must-Have Guide to Health and Well-Being by Julie Burton

 The Self-Care Solution is a self-care guide for tired and busy parents, offering strategies for managing stress, prioritizing self-care, and maintaining a healthy work-life balance.
-Julie Burton uses her experiences as a mother and a social worker to provide insights on the challenges faced by parents.
+Julie Burton uses her experiences as a mother of four to provide insights into the challenges faced by parents.
 The book covers a range of topics, including self-compassion, mindfulness, time management, and building a support system.
 If you are a parent struggling with self-care, then this book is for you.

 Check out The Self-Care Solution at Barnes & Noble.